This is the multi-page printable view of this section. Click here to print.

 Breakdown

-Because profiles are assets, the same profile can be shared across many Phantom Cameras.
+Because Blend Profiles are assets, the same profile can be shared across many Phantom Cameras.
 A single edit to the asset changes the feel of every camera that references it.

 E Indicates extensible classes and methods.